tbrowder/Draw2D-Furniture/README.md

 Provides custom, scaled furniture outlines for home and office planning

+New features:

+* added ellliptical shapes
+* added short-names to show on images
+* option to show image number and dimensions in the upper left corner of the images (automatically selected if short names are used in the input file)

 ## Additional dependencies

 In addition to the automatically installed Raku modules, the user